 Remembering Frank Bravo

-There was a rare and lucky time when I found my life suddenly unfolding in the middle of an extended, magical moment in time, a moment that because of my youth, I mistakenly assumed would last forever.
-I didn’t know then what I know now: That is, that nothing stays the same.
+There was a rare and lucky era when I found my life suddenly unfolding in the middle of an extended, and completely magical moment in time, a moment that, because of my youth, I mistakenly assumed would last forever.
+I didn’t know then what I know now: That is, of course, that nothing stays the same.

-In late February of 1984, I stepped off the rickety bus from Mexico City, and into the richly beautiful pink city of San Miguel de Allende, Mexico, before even the notion of a thing called “Starbucks” had been conceived.
-It was a time when only a handful of people had television sets, and absolutely no one had a cell phone.
+In late February of 1984, I stepped off the rickety bus from Mexico City and into the richly beautiful pink city of San Miguel de Allende, Mexico.
+Now this was San Miguel before even the notion of a thing called “Starbucks” had been conceived, when only a handful of people had television sets, and absolutely no one had a cell phone.

-I was making friends but not just any friends, not your run-of-the-mill twenty somethings.
+I was initially there to learn Spanish and I was making friends — but not just any friends — not your run-of-the-mill twenty somethings.
 The people I was meeting were bursting with talent, young talent infused with passion and comprised of artistic, poetic, painterly, powerful, musical, idealistic and creative energy.
-Life suddenly blossomed into an enchanted, mini magical epoch.
+Life suddenly blossomed into an enchanted, mini-magical epoch.
 At the center of this was, of course, music, and at the center of the music was Frank Bravo and his band, La Propia Salsa.

 In my opinion, Frank was one of the greatest salsa singers I have ever heard.
 Because of Frank and his love for classic salsa, I’ve heard the greats and Frank was, for me, one of the very best.
 It wasn’t just his voice, never off key, never bored or boring.
 Frank was the whole package.
 He simply had that ‘thing’, that star quality that comes from more than the having developed a craft or an art.
 It comes from love, and not just the love of the genre he clearly so appreciated and honored.
 With Frank, you could literally feel and see his deep affection, amusement and delight in his audience.
 He was clearly energized by not only the music but the audience he was entertaining.